timescale/docs/mst/billing.md

 Managed Service for TimescaleDB.

 Managed Service for TimescaleDB uses hourly billing.
-This charge is automatically calculated, based on the services you have been running in your project.
+This charge is automatically calculated, based on the services you are running in your project.
 The price charged for your project includes:

 *   Virtual machine